gkhushi512005/EDA-on-Netflix-Movies-TV-Shows-Dataset-Project/README.md

 # EDA-on-Netflix-Movies-TV-Shows-Dataset-Project
-An Exploratory Data Analysis (EDA) on the Netflix Movies and TV Shows dataset to uncover insights about content type, genres, countries, ratings, and release trends using Python libraries like Pandas, Matplotlib, and Plotly.
+An Exploratory Data Analysis (EDA) on the Netflix Movies and TV Shows dataset to uncover insights about content type, genres, countries, ratings, and release trends using Python libraries like Pandas, Matplotlib etc.

 Here’s a short and unique **README** for your **Netflix EDA Project**